-STS 916 Theories and Methods of Science and Technology Studies

-Contact Hours: Autumn by arrangement, Spring by arrangement

-Subject Description: Students will study topics appropriate to their field of special interest, subject to the approval of the Convenor of Program.

-STS 917 Advanced Topics Technology Studies in Science and

-Autumn Wollongong On Camp us

-Spring Wollongong On Camp us

-Contact Hours: Autumn 3 hours per week, Spring 3 hours per week

-Assessment: Essays, presentations and class participation Subject Description: Students will study topics appropriate to their field of special interest, subject to the approval of the Convenor of Program.
+STS 917 Advanced Topics in Science and Technology Studies 8cp Autumn/ Spring Wollongong On Campus Contact Hours: 3 hours per week Prerequisites: Approval of Convenor of Program Asessment: Essays, presentations and class participation Subject Description: Students will study topics appropriate to their field of special interest, subject to the approval of the Convenor of Program.

-Contact Hours: Autumn By arrangement, Spring By arrangement

-Subject Description: This subject introduces current research and theory in the social dynamics of science and technology.
+STS 920 The Dynamics of Science and 8cp Technology Autumn/ Spring Wollongong On Campus Contact Hours: By arrangement Prerequisites: Approval of Convenor of Program Assessment: Essays, presentations and class participation Subject Description: This subject introduces current research and theory in the social dynamics of science and technology.
 It examines alternative explanations of scientific and technological change and how they inform the promotion and regulation of science and technology.
 It takes a variety of case studies and considers the implications of this work for those involved in managing, or developing policies for, science and technology.

-STS 929 Studies in Resource and Environmental Policy

-Pre-requisites: Approval of Convenor of Program or Subject Coordinator

-Subject Description: This subject examines the social, economic and political processes through which environmental policy is developed.
+STS 929 Studies in Resource and 8cp Environmental Policy Autumn Wollongong On Campus Contact Hours: By arrangement Prerequisites: Approval of Convenor of Program or Subject Coordinator Asessment: Essays, presentations and class participation Subject Description: This subject examines the social, economic and political processes through which environmental policy is developed.
 Case studies will be used to understand environmental impacts of technological development.
 Theoretical perspectives may include the politics and sociology of scientific controversy, global, national and regional developments in environmental regulation, theories of state regulation and intervention, and the choice and negotiation of different environmental strategies.

-STS 946 Management of Technological Change Credit Points: 6

-Subject Description: This subject examines concepts and techniques available for managing technology in private and public sector organisations in the context of the changing role of technology in the national and global economy, and the implications of these changes for national, industry and company strategies.
+STS 946 Management of Technological 6cp Change Not on offer in 2004 Prerequisites: Approval of Convenor of Program Asessment: Essays, presentations and class participation Subject Description: This subject examines concepts and techniques available for managing technology in private and public sector organisations in the context of the changing role of technology in the national and global economy, and the implications of these changes for national, industry and company strategies.
 The subject covers issues of technology strategy formulation and management, marketing of technology, models and mechanisms of government intervention, new manufacturing technologies, work organisation and skill formation, and management information systems.

-STS 947 Case Studies in Science and Technology Policy

-Spring Wollongong On Campus

-Autumn Wollongong On Campus

-•

-Contact Hours: Spring by arrangement, Autumn by arrangement

-Subject Description: This subject provides practical insights and experience in analysis, policy formulation, implementation and monitoring of scientific or technological changes and their impacts.
+STS 947 Case Studies in Science and 6cp Technology Policy Autumn/ Spring Wollongong On Campus Contact Hours: By arrangement Prerequisites: Approval of Convenor of Program $\textbf{Asessment:} \ \, \textbf{Essays, presentations and class participation}$ Subject Description: This subject provides practical insights and experience in analysis, policy formulation, implementation and monitoring of scientific or technological changes and their impacts.
 A case study is chosen according to student interests and expertise, and staff availability.
 Issues might include: a hazard control policy; a set of national research priorities; a set of performance indicators for research or education funding; or negotiating the purchase and implementation of a major computing system.

-COMMERCE SUBJECT DESCRIPTIONS

-ACCY850 Public Sector Financial Management and Controls

-ACCY901 Accounting for Managers

-Contact Hours: Spring 2S, 1CL, Autumn 2S, 1CL

-Exclusions: ACCY101, ACCY190 or ACCY100 and ACCY102 Assessment: See Subject Outline

-Subject Description: The interpretation and utilisation of the major types of reports and analyses prepared by accountants for management decision making.
+COMMERCE SUBJECT DESCRIPTIONS ACCY901 Accounting for Managers Autumn/ Spring Wollongong On Campus Contact Hours: 2 hrs seminar, 1 hr computer lab per week Assessment: See Subject Outline Subject Description: The interpretation and utilisation of the major types of reports and analyses prepared by accountants for management decision making.

-ACCY903 Theoretical Foundations of Research

-Autumn Wollongong On Campus

-Spring Wollongong On Campus

-Credit Points: : 6

-Contact Hours: Autumn 2S, Spring 2S

-Subject Description: The nature of theory, research and theory formation.
+ACCY903 Theoretical Foundations of Research 6cp Autumn/ Spring Wollongong On Campus Contact Hours: 2 hour seminar Assessment: See Subject Outline Subject Description: The nature of theory, research and theory formation.
 A study of the methods used in theory formation, and of attempts to formulate theories of accounting and finance.